jspecify/jspecify/docs/docs/spec.md

 Iterate over all the declarations that enclose the type usage, starting from the innermost.

-"Enclosing" is defined as follows: Class members are enclosed by classes, which may be enclosed by other class members or classes.
-Top-level classes are enclosed by packages, which may be enclosed by modules.
+"Enclosing" is defined as follows:

+-   Class members are enclosed by classes.
+-   Classes may be enclosed by other class members or classes.
+-   Top-level classes are enclosed by packages.
+-   Packages may be enclosed by modules.

 > Packages are *not* enclosed by "parent" packages.